 Timmy’s early years are a mystery, but our best guess is that he was born in 1976.
 We have no idea who his parents were.
 He spent many years in biomedical research at a lab in New York State known as LEMSIP, where he lived alone in a cage that provided just 25 square feet of floor space.
 When LEMSIP closed, Timmy was sent to another lab, the Coulston Foundation.

 When Save the Chimps rescued Timmy in 2002, he was living alone in a building we called “the Dungeon”.
-To the best of our knowledge, Timmy had spent nearly his entire life entirely alone.
-We ended his isolation, and today he enjoys the company of his best friend Cheetah.
+To the best of our knowledge, Timmy had spent nearly his whole life entirely alone.
+We ended his isolation and today he enjoys the company of his best friend Cheetah.
 He loves beverages, especially fruit juice or a chilled bottle of water.
 We found that he enjoys painting, and he is very skilled and expressive with a brush!

 Mona is believed to have been born in Africa in 1960.
 She was a resident of the Institute for Primate Studies (IPS) in Oklahoma, where she learned some American Sign Language.
-In 1982, Mona was sent to the Laboratory for Experimental Medicine and Surgery in Primates in (LEMSIP) in New York State, where she was confined indoors to a 5’ x 5’ x 7’ cage suspended off the ground.
+In 1982, Mona was sent to the Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP) in New York State where she was confined indoors to a 5’ x 5’ x 7’ cage suspended off the ground.
 In 1996, LEMSIP closed and Mona was sent to a third lab, New Iberia Primate Research Center in Louisiana.
 In 2000, Mona and her friends Stu, Andrea, and Ursula retired to the Wild Animal Orphanage (WAO) in Texas.
 In 2011, WAO went bankrupt, and Save the Chimps stepped in to rescue Mona and ten other chimpanzees.
 Today Mona is a member of Doug’s Group, a family of 23 chimpanzees (including her BFFs Stu, Andrea, and Ursula.)
 She still signs on occasion, her favorite expression being “hug.”
 Mona is very intelligent and artistic, and painting is an interesting and enriching experience for her.

 In 2002 Cody was rescued by Save the Chimps.
 He now lives a fulfilling life with his family of chimpanzees on a large island in Florida.
 One of the activities Cody enjoys is painting.
-Although he loves being an artist, it takes him a long time to finish his masterpieces because he is so active and social!

 Henrietta was one of the first chimps to catch our late founder Dr. Carole Noon’s eye when STC took over The Coulston Foundation.
 Henri and her dear friend, the late Tami, were living together in The Dungeon, all the way down at the very end.
 These two elderly ladies huddled together, trying to endure the dank chill of their concrete cage.
 They startled easily, jumping nervously when Dr. Noon pulled a lip balm out of her pocket.
 Both Henrietta and Tami were skinny and frail, and Tami was missing part of her leg.
 Dr. Noon’s heart melted when she met them, and simply providing them with warmth and comfort shot right to the top of her to-do list.